lue-bird/elm-review-mini/README.md

+# elm-review-mini
-# Why a fork?
+Why create a fork of [`elm-review`](https://dark.elm.dmy.fr/packages/jfmengels/elm-review/latest/)?

 ## goals and ideas

   - much simpler API and internals
       - enabling docs that cover the basics in a very concise manner, then guiding through tons of examples if you feel like it.
-  - composable inspections
+  - errors are always evaluated once all inspections are done and merged
-      - much of the complexity and perf choke points in `elm-review` come from the dependency between inspections, see e.g. https://github.com/jfmengels/elm-review/issues/168
+      - much of the complexity and perf choke points in `elm-review` come from the dependency between inspections (implemented through "Jeremy's interfaces"), see e.g. https://github.com/jfmengels/elm-review/issues/168
       - multiple reviews can feed off the same bunch of collected contexts, published as packages by users.
-Examples: "data to determine all bindings in scope", "data to determine a given reference's full origin", "data to determine the reference's minimum qualification", "type information"
+Examples: "data to determine all bindings in scope", "data to determine a given reference's full origin", "data to determine the reference's minimum qualification", "type information" (TODO experiment: currently I don't think caching these across reviews is worth it performance-wise but worth investigating)
-  - all the nice helpers: `Type/Pattern/Expression.map/subs/fold` etc
+  - TODO all the nice helpers: `Type/Pattern/Expression.map/subs/fold` etc

 > Status: Basic API is promising, implementation is still brewing (CLI especially will take a while)